Disaster Relief Donation Impact

 Second Harvest Food Bank of Northeast TN

-Carter, Hawkins, Johnson, Greene, Unicoi, Washington
+Carter, Hawkins, Johnson, Greene, Unicoi, and Washington Counties

 $50,000 Expanded hunger relief efforts and immediately responded to supply the region’s emergency shelters with water, food, and other necessary supplies.
 Added mobile food distribution sites to reach people in need.